 They provide these services for ~6 Million websites, and recently a researcher at google found a critical flaw in cloudflare’s inhouse parser that may have leaked passwords and authentication tokens.

-Tavis Ormandy a self described “Vulnerability researcher at Google” currently working for Google’s Project Zero which is a security initiative found a bug on on February 18th.
+Tavis Ormandy a self-described “Vulnerability researcher at Google” currently working for Google’s Project Zero which is a security initiative found a bug on February 18th.
 He posted an issue on Feb 19th. he tweeted looking for anyone from cloudflare security to get in touch with him.

 Could someone from cloudflare security urgently contact me.

 Cloudflare people got back to him right away and they worked on solving this issue ASAP.
 Unfortunately, the issue may be as old as September 2016.
 Cloudflare released a statement letting us know that the larger issue started on February 13th when a code update meant one in every 3,300,300 HTTP requests potentially resulted in memory leakage which doesn’t mean anything until you realize the massive amount of information being passed through the Cloudflare network.

 Tavis found when they “fetched a few live samples, and we observed encryption keys, cookies, passwords, chunks of POST data and even HTTPS requests for other major Cloudflare-hosted sites from other users”. there’s just so much information going through the Cloudflare network that we don’t know what has and hasn’t been affected until something is released showing an actual malicious leak.

 Unfortunately, a lot of data was cached by Google and other search engines and was available to be viewed as late as Feb 24th 2017.
 Cloudflare has been working with Google and Bing etc to remove such information before it can be maliciously used.

 Ormandy’s original post :